-The investment objective and principal investment policies and risks of the Fund are described in its Fund Summary.
-Set forth below is additional information about such policies and risks, as well as information about other types of investments and practices in which the Fund may engage from time to time.
+The investment objective and principal investment policies and risks of each Fund are described in its Fund Summary.
+Set forth below is additional information about such policies and risks, as well as information about other types of investments and practices in which each Fund may engage from time to time, unless otherwise noted.
+References to the Fund below are to each Fund.
 See also "Strategies and Risks" in the Statement of Additional Information ("SAI").